Dechrissen/speedrunb0t/README.md

     - Changes the Speedrun.com username associated with the channel.
 The associated username defaults to your Twitch username.

 ## How to invite speedrunb0t to your channel
-In order to have speedrunb0t join your channel, go to my Twitch channel [here](https://www.twitch.tv/dechrissen) and type `$invite` in the chat.
+In order to have speedrunb0t join your channel, go to its Twitch channel [here](https://www.twitch.tv/speedrunb0t) and type `$invite` in the chat.
 The bot will automatically join your channel.
-If your Speedrun.com username is *different* from your Twitch username, please use the `!setsrcname` command in your chat to change the associated username to your Speedrun.com username.
+If your Speedrun.com username is *different* from your Twitch username, please use the `!setsrcname` command in *your own* chat to change the associated username to your Speedrun.com username.

 ## Guidelines for use
 *Follow these guidelines for speedrunb0t to function properly in your channel.*